 The names of the designated members of staff for child protection, the DSL and DDSL(s), are clearly advertised in the provision with a statement explaining their role in referring and monitoring cases of suspected harm and abuse.

 ROLES & RESPONSIBILITIES

 ALL STAFF

-All staff have a key role to play in identifying concerns early and in providing help for staff.
+All SCG staff have a key role to play in identifying concerns early and in providing help for children, promoting their welfare and actively preventing concerns from escalating.

 To achieve this, staff will: